learn-tdd-in/learntdd.in/ember/_commits.md

 +);
 ```

-Inner red: expected 0 to equal 1

 Rather than just getting the test to pass by putting a form input on the route's template, we "write the code we wish we had."
 In this case, we wish we had a `post-form` component to use that would provide the form inputs for us.

 We also go ahead and specify the body field as well, even though that's not strictly necessary to reproduce the current acceptance error.
 We're pretty sure it'll error out on that field missing too, so this is a case where it's safe to go ahead and specify it at the unit level.

 We create the component, then create a unit tests for it that reproduce the acceptance test error.

+Inner red: Text input .post-title-input not found: expected 0 to equal 1

 The default error message isn't the same because the Ember component tests use a different framework than acceptance tests, so we write a custom error message to match more closely.

-### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/3109517b0ad89f717863794a23e306c8c0a88b41)
+### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/d8e714bf0d0e1577ca4fa2971e09c3c9b9057f2c)

 #### app/templates/components/post-form.hbs